thwill1000/mmb4l/README.md

  * `MM.INFO(VERSION [MAJOR | MINOR | MICRO | BUILD] )`
      * Gets the MMB4L major, minor, micro version or build number as an integer.
+         * The MAJOR and MINOR versions each have 2 digits.
+         * The MICRO version has 3 digits, the most significant digit distinguishes the type:
+             * 0 - alpha
+             * 1 - beta
+             * 2 - RC (release candidate)
+             * 3 ..
+9 - release, in which case the "real" MICRO version is the 3-digit number minus 300.
+         * The BUILD version has 4 digits but is currently unused and always returns 0.
      * Without the additional argument it returns an integer = MAJOR * 100,000,000 + MINOR * 1,000,000 + MICRO * 10000 + BUILD, e.g. 5,000,000 for version 0.5.

+### MM.VER

+In MMB4L this inbuilt constant is an INTEGER value insted of a FLOAT, it has the same value as MM.INFO(VERSION).

 ### OPEN